Harold Lane (Canadian politician)

 Harold William Lane (born 1945) is a former Canadian provincial politician.
 He was a Progressive Conservative member of the Legislative Assembly of Saskatchewan, representing the electoral district of Saskatoon Sutherland from 1977 until 1978.

-He was first elected in a by-election following the death of Evelyn Edwards, but was defeated by Peter Prebble of the New Democrats in the 1978 election.
+He was first elected in a 1977 by-election following the death of Evelyn Edwards, but lost his seat to Peter Prebble of the New Democrats in the 1978 general election.